 UC San Diego Health

 Our three hospitals operate under one license with a current combined capacity of 808 beds:

 community service programs.
 It houses several specialty care centers that allow the urban campus to serve as a major tertiary and quaternary referral center for San Diego, Riverside and Imperial counties.
 These care centers include the area’s only

 Shiley Eye Institute, a multi-specialty vision center with the region’s only facility dedicated to children, as well as Sulpizio Cardiovascular Center, the region’s first comprehensive cardiovascular center and the global leader in pulmonary thromboendarterectomy (PTE), an operation for removing blood clots from the pulmonary arteries to treat chronic pulmonary hypertension.
 The PTE operation was first performed at UC San Diego Health and is now systematically employed at select health care centers around the world.
+In April 2018, the

-Ambulatory care is provided at both campuses, as well as in the surrounding communities of Chula Vista, Encinitas, Kearny Mesa, Scripps Ranch and Vista, where we maintain clinics and service locations.
-Our physicians also provide care to patients at Rady Children’s Hospital San Diego and Veteran Affairs San Diego Healthcare System and we maintain partnerships with Scripps Health, Sharp HealthCare and others to provide services as diverse as proton therapy for cancer to at-home hospice care.
+primary, urgent and express care at clinics conveniently located throughout the region.
+Our physicians also provide care to patients at Rady Children’s Hospital San Diego and Veteran Affairs San Diego Healthcare System and we maintain partnerships with other medical providers to offer to services as diverse as proton therapy for cancer to at-home hospice care.
 These combined sites and partnerships enable UC San Diego Health offer highly specialized services and a continuum of care that can heal and comfort our patients.